CSYE-6225-Shivani/webapp/webapp.md

           5. PUT - /v1/assignments/<id>: Allows to modify an existing assignment based on its id only if the person modifying it is also its owner

           6. DELETE - /v1/assignments/<id>: Allows to delete an existing assignment based on its id only if the person attempting to delete it is also its owner

+          7. POST - /v1/assignments/<id>/submission: Allows to submit a zip file in json format to an existing assignment

 * webapp/install.sh: